badoo/Reaktive/README.md

 Kotlin multiplatform implementation of Reactive Extensions.

-Library status: under development, pre-release is available.
+Library status: under development, alpha pre-release is available, public API is subject to change

 ### Setup
 Add JitPack repository into your root build.gradle file: